-The aim of the hybrid conference is to share experiences and discuss practical aspects of using crowdsourcing method for citizen’s e-participation in policy-making for better air quality in Europe.
-Experts, activists and policy-makers in the field of on-line engagement and environmental policies will come together to highlight current challenges and present innovative approaches in co-creating European and national air quality policies in dialogue with the citizens.
+The hybrid conference shared experiences and discussed practical aspects of using crowdsourcing method for citizen’s e-participation in policy-making for better air quality in Europe.
+Experts, activists and policy-makers in the field of on-line engagement and environmental policies came together to highlight current challenges and presented innovative approaches in co-creating European and national air quality policies in dialogue with the citizens.

 Crowdsourcing is a participatory democracy mechanism that takes advantage of the availability of technological solutions to solicit and analyse “the wisdom of the crowd“.

-The conference “Digital crowdsourcing for better air quality in Europe” will be held in English language without translation and live streamed online via https://youtu.be/umFiQKZfKU8 (YouTube channel Studio12tv).
+The conference “Digital crowdsourcing for better air quality in Europe” was held in English language and live streamed online via YouTube channel Studio12tv.
+78 people watched the conference on-line and 24 attended in person.
+The video recording of the conference is available on https://youtu.be/umFiQKZfKU8 .

 For any information on the event, please contact Simon Delakorda, Institute for Electronic Participation (firstname.lastname@example.org).